 After all, it’s all fair game when you’re in Paris.

 Like, don’t get me wrong, if it’s your first time in Paris then, by all means, head out to the best sights to see in Paris and perhaps even sneak in some of the secret sights in Paris.

 Howver, once you’re done with that and find yourself with more time in the city, these are the very best markets in Paris you definitely should visit.

-(*In fact, if you plan it right, you can visit a few of these in-between your city jaunts as a perfect excuse to pick up a delicious lunchtime picnic to be eaten along the banks of the Seine or in one of the many beautiful parks/gardens across Paris. :-D)
+If you plan it right, you can visit a few of these in between your city jaunts as a perfect excuse to pick up a delicious lunchtime picnic.
+All to be eaten along the banks of the Seine or in one of the many beautiful parks across Paris.

 1.)
 Marche d’Aligre

 One of the best-kept secrets in Paris, this market is far less crowded than most of the others on this list, yet there is no shortage of wonders to discover here.

 Some of the freshest cheeses, breads and produce from local farms are on offer here so be sure to arrive hungry.

 Or, perhaps not, that’s how I end up buying all kinds of random things from markets for no real reason.

 There are also plenty of roadside cafes on offer, for a chance to sip on a glass of wine (or two) to celebrate your successful purchases.